near-mezze/mezze-tech-tutorial/tutorials/getting-started.md

 Smart Contracts are the back-end of your application that runs code and stores data on the blockchain.
 All smart contracts on NEAR must be compiled to <a target="_blank" href="https://webassembly.org">_WebAssembly_</a> or simply _WASM_.
 Currently, NEAR supports two languages <a target="_blank" href="https://www.assemblyscript.org">_AssemblyScript_</a> and <a target="_blank" href="https://www.rust.org">_Rust_</a> with custom software development kits (SDKs) to assist in their creation.

-Another aspect of Smart Contracts is that there are two types: Call Functions, and View Functions.
+Developers write smart contracts, deploy them to the network (actually, we could say "they deploy the contract to a specific account that they control"), and then invoke methods on the contract interface.
+Once a method (aka function) is called, the contract "wakes up", runs the method code and then "shuts down" (like a serverless function).

+Functions are grouped into two types: `view` function or `change` function.

-Call Functions mutate state.
+`Change Functions` mutate state.
 They change something in your storage regarding the contract.
 They basically add or remove data.

-View Functions simply read the data.
+`View Functions` simply read the data.
 You may have a method that returns a list of recent transactions.
-That's a view function.
+That's a `view` function.

 If you are familiar with the terms "setter" and "getter", or http GET and POST requests, or read/write access, you may assume that view/call functions share this same relationship.
 It's important to be aware what your functions are doing so you can use the correct syntax when writing and calling them.

 <blockquote class="tip"><info-icon size="1.5x" class="custom-class tip-icon mr-2 pt-1"></info-icon>When in doubt of whether your contract method is
-a call or view function, check if gas is used when you call it.
-View functions are free, while call functions cost gas. <a target="_blank" href="https://docs.near.org/docs/concepts/gas">Learn more about NEAR gas fees</a>.</blockquote>
+a `change` or `view` function, check if gas is used when you call it. `View` functions are "free" (paid for by the RPC server host), while `change` functions cost gas. <a target="_blank" href="https://docs.near.org/docs/concepts/gas">Learn more about NEAR gas fees</a>.</blockquote>

 ## General Development Setup